usc-mrel/python-ismrmrd-server/readme.md

     Note that the invertcontrast example module only does basic Fourier transform reconstruction and does not support undersampling or more complex acquisitions.

 ### Using DICOM images as input data
-For image processing workflows, DICOM images can be used by converting them into MRD format.
-The [dicom2mrd.py](dicom2mrd.py) script can be used to convert data in this manner.
+For image processing workflows, DICOM images can be used as input by converting them into MRD format.
+The [dicom2mrd.py](dicom2mrd.py) script can be used to convert DICOMs to MRD, while [mrd2dicom.py](mrd2dicom.py) can be used to perform the inverse.

 1. Create a folder containing DICOM files with file extensions .ima or .dcm.
 Files can also be organized in sub-folders if desired.